John Woo: Early life

-Woo was born as Wu Yu-seng (Ng Yu-sum in Cantonese) on 22 September 1946, in Guangzhou, China, amidst the chaotic Chinese Civil War.
+Woo was born as Wu Yu-seng (Ng Yu-sum in Cantonese) on 1 May 1946, in Guangzhou, China, amidst the chaotic Chinese Civil War.
 Due to school age restrictions, his mother changed his birth date to 22 September 1948, which is what remains on his passport.
 The Woo family, who were Protestant Christians, faced persecution during Mao Zedong's early anti-bourgeois purges after the communist revolution in China, and fled to Hong Kong when he was five.

 Impoverished, the Woo family lived in the slums at Shek Kip Mei.
 His father was a teacher, though rendered unable to work by tuberculosis, and his mother was a manual laborer on construction sites.
 The family was rendered homeless by the Shek Kip Mei Fire of 1953.
 Charitable donations from disaster relief efforts enabled the family to relocate; however, violent crime had by then become commonplace in Hong Kong housing projects.
 At age three he was diagnosed with a serious medical condition.
 Following surgery on his spine, he was unable to walk correctly until eight years old, and as a result his right leg is shorter than his left leg.

 His Christian upbringing shows influences in his films.
 As a young boy, Woo had wanted to be a Christian minister.
 He later found a passion for movies influenced by the French New Wave especially Jean-Pierre Melville.
 Woo has said he was shy and had difficulty speaking, but found making movies a way to explore his feelings and thinking and would "use movies as a language".

 Woo found respite in Bob Dylan and in American Westerns.
 He has stated the final scene of Butch Cassidy and the Sundance Kid made a particular impression on him in his youth: the device of two comrades, each of whom fire pistols from each hand, is a recurrent spectacle later found in his own work.

 Career

 1969–1985: Career beginnings in Hong Kong

 In 1969, Woo was hired as a script supervisor at Cathay Studios.
 In 1971, he became an assistant director at Shaw Studios.
 The same year, he watched Bruce Lee's The Big Boss, which left a strong impression on him due to how different it was from earlier martial arts films.
 Lee's films inspired Woo to direct his own action films.
 Woo worked as assistant director for some films directed by Chang Cheh during the 1970s, and took inspiration from Cheh's work.
-His directorial debut in 1974 was the feature film The Young Dragons (鐵漢柔情, Tiě hàn róu qíng).
+His directorial debut in 1974 was the feature film The Young Dragons.
 In the kung fu film genre, it was choreographed by Jackie Chan.
 The film was picked up by Golden Harvest Studio, where he went on to direct more martial arts films.
-He later had success as a comedy director with Money Crazy (發錢寒, Fā qián hàn) (1977), starring Hong Kong comedian Ricky Hui and Richard Ng.
+He later had success as a comedy director with Money Crazy (1977), starring Hong Kong comedian Ricky Hui and Richard Ng.